${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Abstract

 \section{Abstract}

-Quantization of Teichm\"uller space of a punctured Riemann surface $S$ is an approach to three dimensional quantum gravity, and is a prototypical example of quantization of cluster varieties.
+Quantization of the Teichm\"uller space of a punctured Riemann surface $S$ is an approach to $3$-dimensional quantum gravity, and is a prototypical example of quantization of cluster varieties.
 Any simple loop $\gamma$ in $S$ gives rise to a natural trace-of-monodromy function $\mathbb{I}(\gamma)$ on the Teichm\"uller space.
-For any ideal triangulation $\Delta$ of $S$, this function $\mathbb{I}(\gamma)$ is a Laurent polynomial in the square-roots of the exponentiated shear coordinates for the arc of $\Delta$.
-An important problem was to construct a quantization of this function $\mathbb{I}(\gamma)$, namely to replace it by a non-commutative Laurent polynomial in the quantum variables.
-This problem, which is closely related to the framed protected spin characters in physics, has been solved by Allegretti and Kim using Bonahon-Wong's ${\rm SL}_2$ quantum trace for skein algebras, and by Gabella using Gaiotto-Moore-Neitzke's Seiberg-Witten curves, spectral networks, and writhe of links.
+For any ideal triangulation $\Delta$ of $S$, this function $\mathbb{I}(\gamma)$ is a Laurent polynomial in the square-roots of the exponentiated shear coordinates for the arcs of $\Delta$.
+An important problem was to construct a quantization of this function $\mathbb{I}(\gamma)$, namely to replace it by a noncommutative Laurent polynomial in the quantum variables.
+This problem, which is closely related to the framed protected spin characters in physics, has been solved by Allegretti and Kim using Bonahon and Wong's ${\rm SL}_2$ quantum trace for skein algebras, and by Gabella using Gaiotto, Moore and Neitzke's Seiberg-Witten curves, spectral networks, and writhe of links.
 We show that these two solutions to the quantization problem coincide.
-We enhance Gabella's solution and show that it is a twist of Bonahon-Wong's quantum trace.
+We enhance Gabella's solution and show that it is a twist of the Bonahon-Wong quantum trace.